 Chakwas sighed happily.
 "Oh, I do love French wine!
 But it's awfully expensive..."

-Chakwas smiled up at the server very much like a child looking up from a toy catalog.
+Chakwas smiled at the server like a child looking up from a toy catalog.
 "Have you tried the '73 Gevrey-Chambertin?"

-Chakwas held up her hand, making a dainty 'smidge' gesture.
+Chakwas made a dainty 'smidge' gesture with her hand.
 "Could I trouble you for a glass, please?"